MicrosoftDocs/VBA-Docs/access/Concepts/Forms-Design/disable-page-up-and-page-down-keys-in-a-form.md

 ---
-title: Disable PAGE UP and PAGE DOWN Keys in a Form ms.prod: access ms.assetid: 998e1d00-f9d3-fcca-4535-390b0fd0d482 ms.date: 06/08/2017
+title: Disable PAGE UP and PAGE DOWN keys in a form ms.prod: access ms.assetid: 998e1d00-f9d3-fcca-4535-390b0fd0d482 ms.date: 09/25/2018
 ---

-# Disable PAGE UP and PAGE DOWN Keys in a Form
+# Disable PAGE UP and PAGE DOWN keys in a form

 By default, the PAGE UP and PAGE DOWN keys can be used to navigate between records in a form.
 The followng example illustrates how to use a form's **[KeyDown](../../../api/Access.Form.KeyDown.md)** event to disable the use of the PAGE UP and PAGE DOWN keys in the form.

 ```vb